Board of Directors

 Born 1976.
 Christian Frick is a Board member in Nordnet since 2017.
 He is a Partner at NC Advisory AB, advisor to Nordic Capital Funds, and a Board member in among others Resurs Holding AB, NNB Intressenter AB and MFEX Mutual Funds Exchange AB.
 Christian has previously worked within Investment Banking at Morgan Stanley.

 Chairman of the board

 The Chairman manages the work of the Board to ensure that this is carried out in accordance with laws and regulations.
 The Chairman monitors the operations in consultation with the CEO and is responsible for ensuring that other Board members receive the information they need to maintain high levels of quality in discussions and decisions.
 The Chairman also takes part in evaluation and development issues concerning the senior executives of the Group.

 Composition of the board

-At the Annual General Meeting on 25 April 2017 it was resolved that the Board would consist of six regular members and no deputies.
+At the Annual General Meeting on 26 April 2018 it was resolved that the Board would consist of seven regular members and no deputies.
 The CEO is not a member of the Board but attends Board meetings and presents reports to it.
 The company’s General Counsel usually acts as the secretary at the Board meetings.
 Where necessary, other company officials also present reports.

 The board’s procedures

 Evaluation of the work of the board

 The Board’s work procedure also states that an annual evaluation of the work of the Board should take place by means of a systematic and structured process.
-For 2016, the Chairman has ensured that the work of the Board has been evaluated and that the, by then, Chairman of the election committee, Dick Lundqvist, has been notified of the results of the evaluation.
+For 2017, the Chairman has ensured that the work of the Board has been evaluated.

 Board control over financial reporting